-The earthwork survey targeted three parcels of land where the LHER records ridge and furrow earthworks; identified as being in good condition.
+The earthwork survey targeted three parcels of land (Areas 6, 9 & 10) where the LHER records ridge and furrow earthworks; described as being in good condition.
 Topographic surveys determine the relative locations of points on the ground surface by measuring horizontal distances, differences in elevation and directions.
 The survey was carried out in accordance with guidelines published by Historic England (2nd edition, 2017).